'The Voice' Finale: Watch the Top 5 Perform!

-'The Voice' Finale: How to Vote for Bodie, Morgan Myles, Omar Jose Cardona, Bryce Leatherwood and Brayden Lape
+'The Voice' Finale: Watch Bodie, Morgan Myles, Omar Jose Cardona, Bryce Leatherwood and Brayden Lape Perform

 'The Voice': Gwen Stefani Gets Emotional Over Blake Shelton's 'V…